clairehopfensperger/ECE484_Tilt_Switch/README.md

 ## Using the Tilt Switch Library
 In order to use the tilt switch library, make sure you have `#include "libTiltSwitch/tilt_switch.h"` at the top of your program.
 <br><br>
 You will also need to configure which pins you are using your tilt switches with.
 For example, in the code snippet below, I am adding Arduino digital pins 8 and 9 (PB0 and PB1) to my tiltSwitchesB array for future use.
+If you are using multiple pins from different Arduino ports, put the pins in separate arrays based on which port they are in.
 ```c
 // B port tilt switch pins.
 const int numTiltSwitchesB = 2;